-The Authority has unrestricted net position at December 31, 2015, of \$35,739,801, which the Board of Trustees has designated for the following uses:
+The Authority has unrestricted net position at December 31, 2016, of \$35,908,905, which the Board of Trustees has designated for the following uses:

-- In a resolution adopted by the Board of Trustees on April 7, 2015, the Board specified that \$23,000,000 of the unrestricted net position be used for the Economic Development and Essential Purpose Loan Program, the Local Government Capital Facilities Bond Bank Program, and the Rural Development Loan Program. - The Board of Trustees has also adopted a resolution specifying that all of the funds in the Super Top Loan Program, which accounts for \$9,120,630 of the unrestricted net position, be used for the Authority's student loan program. - Pursuant to resolutions adopted by the Board of Trustees, the Authority entered into contracts legally binding the Authority to invest in Louisiana Fund I and Louisiana Fund II limited partnerships, and \$2,989,170 of the unrestricted net position is specified for these investment commitments.
+- The Board of Trustees adopted a resolution specifying that \$23,000,000 of the unrestricted net position be used for the Economic Development and Essential Purpose Loan Program, the Local Government Capital Facilities Bond Bank Program, and the Rural Development Loan Program. - The Board of Trustees has also adopted a resolution specifying that all of the funds in the Super Top Loan Program, which accounts for \$9,217,510 of the unrestricted net position, be used for the Authority's student loan program. - Pursuant to resolutions adopted by the Board of Trustees, the Authority entered into contracts legally binding the Authority to invest in Louisiana Fund I and Louisiana Fund II limited partnerships, and \$2,989,170 of the unrestricted net position is specified for these investment commitments.

-The total of these three specified uses of unrestricted net position is \$35,109,800.
+The total of these three specified uses of unrestricted net position is \$35,206,680.